 As opposed to your monthly salary, which is always nice to receive but doesn’t exactly change much throughout the year, gamification rewards increase in intensity due to habituation.

-This is evident with most video games according to Rajat Paharia, founder of cloud-based gamification software company Bunchball and author of the upcoming book Loyalty 3.0: How to Revolutionize Employee and Customer Engagement With Big Data and Gamification.
-He believes that the 10 key mechanics of gamification are fast feedback, transparency, goals, badges, levelling up, onboarding, competition, collaboration, community, and points.
+This is evident with most video games according to Rahjat Paharia, founder of cloud-based gamification software company Bunchball and author of the upcoming book Loyalty 3.0: How to Revolutionize Employee and Customer Engagement With Big Data and Gamification.
+He believes that the 10 key mechanics of gamification are fast feedback, transparency, goals, badges, levelling up, Onboarding, competition, collaboration, community, and points.

 As Paharia explains: “Game designers have known how to do this for a long time.
 All the way back from Pong in 1972 up to modern day Call of Duty, they have had every piece of data about how users work and behave in their systems, and they've been able to use that data to get players to perform better.”